roesenerm/buffett/README.md

 ## Features

+- **Beautiful Web Interface**: User-friendly frontend for easy analysis
 - Fetch latest 10-K filings from SEC for a given stock ticker
 - Extract key sections (Business, Risk Factors, MD&A, etc.)
 - Summarize sections using Google Gemini AI as Warren Buffett
 - Generate text-to-speech audio of the summaries

+## Getting Started

+1. Visit the root URL (`/`) in your browser to access the web interface
+2. Enter a stock ticker symbol (e.g., AAPL)
+3. Select a section to analyze
+4. Get an AI-powered summary with audio playback

 ## API Endpoint